What does HE’S BIASED mean?

 God, however, in Proverbs 24:23-24 says the following:

 It is not good to have respect of persons in judgment.
 He that saith unto the wicked, Thou art righteous; him shall the people curse, nations shall abhor him

-One would think that establishing the fact that God isn’t biased nor a respecter of persons (Acts 10:34-35, 2 Chronicles 19:7, Job 34:19, Galatians 5:6, 1 Peter 1:17) would suffice in discrediting the HE’S BIASED doctrine, however, some proponents of the HE’S BIASED doctrine counter by suggesting that a God that does not take into account the age and/or mental state of an individual when judging sin is in fact biased.
-But isn’t this is akin to a doctor saying the following to a child born with HIV that he inherited from his prostitute mother:
+One would think that establishing from Scripture that God isn’t biased nor a respecter of persons (Acts 10:34-35, 2 Chronicles 19:7, Job 34:19, Galatians 5:6, 1 Peter 1:17) would suffice in discrediting the HE’S-BIASED doctrine, however, some proponents of the HE’S-BIASED doctrine respond by suggesting that a God who does not take into account the age and/or mental state of an individual when judging sin is in fact biased or unfair .
+But isn’t this is akin to a doctor saying the following to a child born with the AIDS virus that he inherited from his prostitute mother:

 Child, in my eye’s you do not have HIV because you never had the opportunity to make a cognitive, volitional choice about whether or not your mother’s prostitution was right or wrong.